Black lynching memorial in Tennessee teaches a lesson about the past and the present

 WATCH | The movement to recognize U.S. lynching victims:

 Why recognizing lynching victims matters to the U.S. right now2 months agoWARNING: This video contains disturbing language and imagery.
-A memorial being raised in Chattanooga, Tenn., remembers the violent lynching of Ed Johnson, but it’s a tribute to other victims at a time when the U.S. is trying to come to terms with its ugly, racist past.
-5:02
+A memorial being raised in Chattanooga, Tenn., remembers the violent lynching of Ed Johnson, but itâs a tribute to other victims at a time when the U.S. is trying to come to terms with its ugly, racist past.
+5:02Brown is part of a small team in the final stages of constructing what they see as a long overdue memorial to Ed Johnson.

 The Ed Johnson Project is part of a quiet but determined U.S.-wide effort to remind everyone of the horror of the estimated 4,400 lynchings in this country in the late-19th and early-20th centuries.

-In addition to Chattanooga, there are sobering markers in Maryland, Arkansas, Missouri and beyond, while a national memorial opened in 2018 in Alabama, as America continues to come to terms with its racially charged past â€" and present.
+In addition to Chattanooga, there are sobering markers in Maryland, Arkansas, Missouri and beyond, while a national memorial opened in 2018 in Alabama, as America continues to come to terms with its racially charged past â" and present.

 "We [as a society] could have simply forgotten Ed Johnson," said Brown.
-"But… we are doing our best to listen to him, in a time where there's a reckoning happening both within the city of Chattanooga, within our county and within our country."
+"But⦠we are doing our best to listen to him, in a time where there's a reckoning happening both within the city of Chattanooga, within our county and within our country."

-The memorial will be unveiled next month and is positioned at the foot of the bridge, just steps from where Johnson was murdered.
+Educating the publicThe memorial will be unveiled next month and is positioned at the foot of the bridge, just steps from where Johnson was murdered.

 It will feature statues of Johnson and two Black lawyers who, against all odds, had caught the ear of the U.S. Supreme Court, which had agreed to hear Johnson's rape case that same year, only to have the legal process ended by that horrific killing.
 (Decades later, a Tennessee judge officially overturned Johnson's conviction, clearing his name for good.)

-Plaques accompanying the statues will tell the men's stories to all who stop by.
-The aim is to educate, but also to bring healing in this city â€" one small project in a country littered with bloody but often forgotten sites of brutality and hate.
+An article about Ed Johnson's lynching death in March 1906.
+(The Topeka Daily Herald)Plaques accompanying the statues will tell the men's stories to all who stop by.
+The aim is to educate, but also to bring healing in this city â" one small project in a country littered with bloody but often forgotten sites of brutality and hate.

 Another volunteer with The Ed Johnson Project is Eric Atkins, who underlined the urgent message it brings.

-"Hopefully with this memorial… we can have a changed heart," said Atkins.
+"Hopefully with this memorial⦠we can have a changed heart," said Atkins.
 "An open heart, where we are all free and we all have rights and we can all advance the way that the country is supposed to advance."

 While the memorial is dedicated to Johnson, researchers have since found details of another lynching on the bridge: Alfred Blount in 1893, after he was accused of assaulting a woman.

-Roughly 30 per cent of Chattanooga's current population is Black, and the project on the Walnut Street Bridge comes at a fraught time in this country on the matter of racial injustice.
+Seeking a form of justiceRoughly 30 per cent of Chattanooga's current population is Black, and the project on the Walnut Street Bridge comes at a fraught time in this country on the matter of racial injustice.

 After the police killing of George Floyd in Minneapolis last year, demonstrators were often seen holding up placards reading "Stop Lynching Us!"
 That's because for so many Americans, Floyd's death signalled that in some ways, little has changed.

-Indeed, consider that not far from that bridge in Chattanooga, mounted prominently on the lawn of the city's courthouse, is a bronze bust of Alexander P. Stewart, a Confederate army general.
+These signs protesting the treatment of George Floyd were seen in Baltimore, Md., earlier this year.
+(Paul Hunter/CBC)Indeed, consider that not far from that bridge in Chattanooga, mounted prominently on the lawn of the city's courthouse, is a bronze bust of Alexander P. Stewart, a Confederate army general.

 Greg Beck, a former county commissioner who has spent years working to help the region's Black community, took CBC News over to that bust to underline why he won't even go near the Walnut Street Bridge, let alone cross it.